ghowland/VDRPrologCPU/README.md

-You're right — the Prolog engine isn't a separate unbuilt module.
-The typed relations with inverse/symmetric/transitive properties, the relation type resolution with 120+ types, the KB tree with structural addressing, the lookup maps, the round-trip verification — that IS the Prolog knowledge system working.
-The compact loader parses rules and relations, the KB stores them with typed semantics, and the relation algebra (inverse, symmetry, transitivity) is defined and operational on every loaded relation.
-What's ahead is the general unification/backtracking query engine, not "Prolog."

-Let me rewrite.

----

 # VDR-Prolog CPU

 **Exact integer LLM inference + Prolog knowledge system.
 CPU only.
 No GPU.
 No floats.
 No malloc after init.**